clearlydefined/service/README.md

 * Fossology

 ## Terminology
-* provider - the provider of metadata (e.g. npmjs.org, github.com)
+* provider - the provider of metadata about the package (e.g. npmjs.org, github.com, nuget.org, myget.org)
 * revision - used instead of version because it's a superset and valid for source
+* tool configuration - a tuple used to describe the combination of a tool and a named configuration, at a minimum the named configuration should include the version of the tool, but it could also describe the combination of settings used, for example, ScanCode-2.2.1_deepscan and ScanCode-2.2.1_fastscan
+* type - the format of the package (e.g. git, maven, npm)

 ## TODO
 * Swagger to replace most of this doc